BenMaruchu/react-app-dev-configs/README.md

 ##### Formating codes

-For code formating [prettier](https://github.com/prettier/prettier) have been configured and used.
+For code formating [prettier](https://github.com/prettier/prettier) have been configured in this repo.

 ##### Generating release changelog